MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Contributors: Xylar Asay-Davis, Matt Hoffman

-In the longer term, we would like ot add the capability of running multiple testcases within a test suite in parallel with one another for reduced wall-clock time.
-Similarly, we would also like to support multiple steps within a testcase running in parallel with one another (e.g. the forward runs with different viscosities in the baroclinic channel RPE testcase).
+In the longer term, we would like ot add the capability of running multiple test cases within a test suite in parallel with one another for reduced wall-clock time.
+Similarly, we would also like to support multiple steps within a test case running in parallel with one another (e.g. the forward runs with different viscosities in the baroclinic channel RPE test case).
 Full support for this capability will not be included in this design, but design choices should be mindful of this future addition in the hopes of minimizing future modifications, particularly to individual test cases.

-Requirement: Resolution can be a testcase parameter
+Requirement: Resolution can be a test case parameter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Date last modified: 2020/12/04